EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 ### Keeping it honest

 - **There is no device-level join key.
 This is a scoped temporal correlation, not a keyed join.** In a single-farm environment the scoping is sufficient — one farm's SharePoint process events correlating with one farm's SharePoint audit events in a 10-minute window.
-In a multi-farm environment, this cross-products across farms: a privileged operation on Farm A correlates with a child process spawn on Farm B. If you operate multiple SharePoint farms, you need a `DeviceNetworkInfo` lookup to resolve `DeviceName` to a server IP and join it against the OfficeActivity `ClientIP` (when the operation was performed directly against the server), or maintain a manual mapping of `DeviceName` to farm identity.
+In a multi-farm environment, this cross-products across farms: a privileged operation on Farm A correlates with a child process spawn on Farm B. If you operate multiple SharePoint farms, you need reverse-proxy, WAF, or IIS request logs that carry both the client source IP and the backend server identity — those provide the bridge that neither table has.
+Note that `OfficeActivity.ClientIP` is the user's source address (or an intermediary proxy), not the SharePoint server's IP, so resolving `DeviceName` to a server IP via `DeviceNetworkInfo` does not create a usable join key.
 The query is honest about the constraint; the constraint is real.
 - **I am less confident in this query than in Act I.** The correlation between OfficeActivity and DeviceProcessEvents is crossing a telemetry boundary that was not designed to be crossed — one table is a cloud audit log, the other is a host-level process table, and they share no natural key.
 The scoped temporal correlation is the best available approach without a lookup table, and it is not great.
 If you have TLS inspection or reverse-proxy logs that carry both the client IP and the backend server identity, correlate against those instead — you will have an actual anchor.
 - **OfficeActivity covers SharePoint Online and has a different shape for on-premises SharePoint Server.** On-premises audit events require the Microsoft 365 audit log connector, which not every on-premises deployment has.
 If your SharePoint is on-prem and the connector isn't enabled, the `AppSignal` half of this query returns nothing, the join returns nothing, and the correlation looks clean.
 It isn't — it's blind.
 - **The `PrivilegedOps` list is scoped to CVE-2026-55040.** The auth bypass is the reason an attacker can perform site-admin operations without authenticating.
 A query that correlates *any* SharePoint operation with a child process spawn would catch more and mean less.
 The list is narrow on purpose.